Skip to main content

 11.3Quality assurance in adult education and training

-Adult education and training provision is vast and depend on those responsible for training and providers.
+Adult education and training provision is very broad and depends on the responsible bodies and training providers.

 Responsible bodies

-Adult education is mainly provided by the education authorities, although it is sometimes complemented by education provided by the employment authorities.
-In this respect, there are three types of training:
+Adult education is mainly provided by the education authorities, although it is sometimes complemented by the labour authorities.
+In this respect, three types of training can be distinguished:

 1. Lifelong learning

-The bodies responsible for the evaluation of specific plans for lifelong learning are:
+The bodies responsible for the evaluation of specific plans for lifelong learning are the following:

 • the regional education authorities;

-• the Subdirectorate General for Lifelong Learning of the Ministry of Education and Vocational Training (MEFP), in charge of the academic organisation of adult education and the development of the training provision in the relevant area of management of the Department regarding this issue.
-It also manages the Centre for the Innovation and Development of Distance Education (CIDEAD) and specific distance provision for adults.
+• the Sub-Directorate General for Guidance and Lifelong Learning of the Ministry of Education, Vocational Training and Sports (MEFD), which is responsible for the academic organisation of adult education and for the development of the training offer in the area of management of the Department regarding this issue.
+It also manages the Centre for the Innovation and Development of Distance Education (CIDEAD) and the specific distance learning offers for adults.

 2. Professional training system

 All the public administrations with competence in this area ensure the quality of all the actions and services within the vocational training system, especially vocational guidance, the training provided in all the learning environments and in all modalities, and the accreditation of professional competences.
-To this end, the High Inspectorate of Education and the Educational Inspection are responsible for the inspection, supervision and evaluation of this system.
+To this end, the State Education Inspectorate and the Education Inspection are responsible for the inspection, supervision and evaluation of this system.

-The General State Administration (GSA) establishes and coordinates an evaluation system for the vocational training system to ensure its continuous improvement and innovation, in collaboration with the Administrations with competences in this area and the most representative business and trade union organisations.
+The General State Administration (GSA) establishes and coordinates a system of evaluation of the vocational training system to ensure its continuous improvement and innovation, in collaboration with the administrations with competences in this area and the most representative business and trade union organisations.

-• The information requested from and provided by the Autonomous Communities about results in their respective territories.
+• the information requested from and provided by the autonomous communities on the results in their respective territories;

-• The results obtained by random verifications and evaluations assigned to independent bodies.
+• the results obtained by random verifications and evaluations carried out by independent bodies.

-• The competent administrations and all vocational training institutions are required to transfer the necessary data for the compilation of the Report on the state of the system.
-The content of the report is to be agreed upon within the framework of the territorial cooperation bodies and the General Council for Vocational Training.
+At the same time, the competent administrations and all vocational training institutions are obliged to transfer the required data necessary to draw up the report on the state of the system.
+The content of the report is to be agreed within the framework of the territorial cooperation bodies and the General Council for Vocational Training.

-3. Occupational training promoted from outside the vocational training system by other authorities, in particular, the Employment Authorities
+3. Occupational training promoted from outside the vocational training system by other authorities, in particular, labour authorities

 • the Public State Employment Service (SEPE);